weirdindiankid/sees/README.md

 Sees web is copied is under /var/www/sees/
 Local mail server's log file is /var/log/mail.log

-After that you should run the following
+After that you should run the commands below

-chown -R www-data /usr/local/sees/ /var/www/html/sees/
+# chown -R www-data /usr/local/sees/ /var/www/html/sees/
-chmod 640 /var/log/mail.log
+# chmod 640 /var/log/mail.log
-chgrp www-data /var/log/mail.log
+# chgrp www-data /var/log/mail.log
-chmod 755 /usr/local/sees/sees.py
+# chmod 755 /usr/local/sees/sees.py

-In addition above, mod_rewrite module should be enabled and "AllowOverride All" directive must be set root / and apache root directory.
-For instance;
+In addition above, mod_rewrite module should be enabled and "AllowOverride All" directive must be set root / and apache root directory in the Apache config file like this;

 <Directory />
         Options FollowSymLinks